Sanix-Darker/gaga/README.md

 cd gaga
 # you copy 'pre-commit' and 'post-receive'
 cp {./pre-commit,./post-receive} /path/to/your/repo/.git/hooks/

+# you can add files in your /path/to/your/repo/.gitgaga file
+# and all those are going to be :
+# - git ignore
+# - encrypted/decrypted for each commit/pull you do
 ```

 Now for each commit/pull, you're going to have encrypt/decrypt made on files specified on your `/path/to/your/repo/.gitgaga`.